sauce1173/malcat/README.md

 -rw-r--r--   1 l  s     1045 Oct 22 12:35 injectionWriteup.txt
 -rw-r--r--@  1 l  s  2381232 Oct 22 11:19 procexp64.exe
 ```
 Go ahead and open the modified halloweencat.png.
-Compare it the OG.
-They are same but, we can see from the size they are not.
+Compare it to the OG.
+They look the same when you view it but, we can see from the size difference there is something up.
 Now lets extract exe from the png

 ```